 - Nursing Home: Homes are offered through a qualified facility that provides skilled nursing to seniors with chronic illnesses or who can’t exercise ADLS.

-- Respite Care: Respite care offers caregivers relief for several hours at a time to break from daily responsibilities.
+- Respite Care: Respite care offers caregivers relief for several hours to break from daily responsibilities.

 Who Needs Long-Term Care Insurance?

 Since the Federal Government predicts that 7 out of 10 retirees above 65 will need some long-term care in their lifetime, it would be safe to say every senior will need coverage in some shape or form.
 Luckily, there are alternatives (annuities or life insurance) other than traditional long-term-care insurance.